Portland extends housing emergency for three more years

 Based on a study published by the state, Oregon must build more than 140,000 affordable homes over the next 20 years and not lose any existing homes.

 In addition, $165 million will be used to address immediate homelessness needs statewide — including increasing shelter capacity and outreach to the vulnerable population.
-Some of the money — $25 million — will go to local governments to respond to the specific needs in their communities, including shelter, outreach, hygiene and cleanups.
+Some of the money — $25 million – will go directly to local governments to respond to the specific needs in their communities, including shelter, outreach, hygiene and clean-ups.

-Oregon has one of the highest rates of unhoused people in the country.
+Oregon, has one of the highest rates of unhoused people in the country.
 A 2020 federal review found that 35 people in Oregon are experiencing homelessness per 10,000.
 Only three states had a higher rate: New York (47 people per 10,000), Hawaii (46 people per 10,000) and California (41 people per 10,000).